pavittarx/editorjs-html/README.md

 ### Extend For Custom Blocks
 `editorjs-html`  supports extending its functionality to render custom editorjs blocks.
 Moroever, You can even override these basic supported blocks.

-* the `edjsHTML()` accepts an optional object that would allow you to extend its functionality.
+* The `edjsHTML()` accepts an optional object that would allow you to extend its functionality.

 * The name of the function must match with editor-js custom block type.

 ```js
   // Your custom editorjs generated block